 "When my friends ask me about my job as Service Ops Engineer, I always find it hard to explain to them because the scope is so broad.
 From tackling customer problems to introducing small improvements in our tool, no two days are alike.
 If you fancy solving a broad range of problems in a fast paced environment, apply now!" – Kai

-The latest one to spread his wings is Anton – though Milan, our Tech Support Engineer in Helsinki, likes to call him Papa.
-Probably because he grew up so fast and took Service Ops through an unprecedented series of technical changes including the migration of all our tech to Kubernetes, all our recurring scripts to Airflow, and many of our dashboards to Tableau, all the while coaching and educating other engineers of the team.
-Anton announced that he was moving to Team Aqueduct to further develop our cross platform feed management system.
-We’re sad to see him go, but we’re also eager to see who’s going to come and replace him…
+Anton took Service Ops through an unprecedented series of technical changes including the migration of all our tech to Kubernetes, all our recurring scripts to Airflow, and many of our dashboards to Tableau, all the while coaching and educating other engineers of the team.
+Anton moved to Team Aqueduct to further develop our cross platform feed management system.
+We were sad to see him go, but his experience with customer support and his hands on the code base are truly compounding!

 “I couldn't have hoped for a better team than Service Operations to start my career in tech.
 It is really a team where I learned it all, from fullstack engineering to coaching & training, to creating data pipelines and analysing data, to becoming a technical support specialist.
 A true jack of all trades experience.
 With a can-do attitude you can really strive in this team and elevate yourself, your colleagues and our customers to a whole new level.” –Anton